brainsatplay/brainsatplay/README.md

 We believe that physiological signals represent the next frontier of interactive programming—beyond traditional events such as mouse movements and button presses.

 ### Supporting Projects
-- [**brainsatplay-cli**](https://github.com/brainsatplay/brainsatplay-cli) makes it easy to configure a new project using the terminal.
 - [**datastreams-api**](https://github.com/brainsatplay/datastreams-api) supports real-time data acquisition through the browser.
 - [**visualscript**](https://github.com/brainsatplay/visualscript) allows for visual programming with the `brainsatplay` library.